Should I Get A Lawyer For A Car Accident That Was Partly My Fault?

 Here’s an example:

 A driver exceeding the speed limit by 20 miles per hour collides with you while you are making a left-hand turn at a blinking yellow light.
-The other party will likely be at fault for this speeding-related accident.
+In this scenario, liability may be shared.
+The other party could be found primarily at fault in this speeding-related accident.
 However, the authorities may deem you partially responsible if you were expected to yield to oncoming traffic.

-Partial fault can significantly impact the result of an accident claim.
-Generally speaking, your fault proportion will lower the damages you can claim in a personal injury case.
+A partial fault can significantly impact the outcome of an accident claim.
+Generally speaking, your fault proportion will lower the damages you can pursue in a personal injury case.

-Under California laws, your compensation drops by thirty percent if you are thirty percent at blame for an accident, and your losses total $10,000.
-In this case, you will receive $7,000 — or seventy percent — from the other motorist or insurance company.
+Under California laws, your compensation drops by thirty percent if you are thirty percent at fault for an accident, and your losses total $10,000.
+In this case, your potential compensation would be reduced to $7,000, or seventy percent, from the other motorist or their insurance company.

 As another example, assuming your claim is valued at $200,000:

-- If you are found to be 60 percent at fault, you may still be entitled to $80,000.
+• If you are found to be 60 percent at fault, you may still be able to pursue $80,000.

 How Can Car Accident Lawyers Help